arc2211/Choreodaemonic-Body/README.md

 # Choreodaemonic-Body

-MovementOSC6 - Update to MovementOSC (https://github.com/lichen-community-systems/movementosc/) that makes more of a user interface and changes the OSC messages to only be with selected keypoints.
+MovementOSC6 - Update to MovementOSC for Choreodaemonic project

+See movementosc6/README.md for details about what is done and need to dos

+To Run:
+1) download movementosc6
+2) npm install
+3) npm start
+4) scroll down and check boxes of keypoints desired (note: neck and pelvis not yet working)
+5) check Start OSC
+6) View: graph and datatable for results and terminal console for read out of osc messages

 OSCTest4 - Listens at port 7500 and prints incoming OSC messages